sbt/sbt/src/sphinx/Extending/Plugins.rst

    3. sbt will rebuild the plugin and use it for the project.
       Additionally, the plugin will be available in other projects on the machine without recompiling again.
-This approach skips the overhead of `publishLocal` and cleaning the plugins directory of the project using the plugin.
+This approach skips the overhead of :key:`publishLocal` and cleaning the plugins directory of the project using the plugin.

 These are all consequences of :sublit:`|globalPluginsBase|` being a standard